florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 ******************
 PEMFC dimension calculation
 ===========================
-The PEMFC length is calculated by multiplying the number of layers, :math:`N_{layers}`, with the cell length.
+The PEMFC stack length is calculated by multiplying the number of layers, :math:`N_{layers}`, with the cell length.
 :math:`L_c` is the cell length calculates from dividing total length of the Aerostak 200W by the number of single-layer fuel cells.